hjude/alpaca.cpp/README.md

 ## 30B

-If you have than 32GB and more of RAM (and a beefy CPU), you can use the higher quality 30B alpaca-30B-ggml.bin model.
+If you have than 32GB or more of RAM (and a beefy CPU), you can use the higher quality 30B alpaca-30B-ggml.bin model.
 To download the weights, you can use

 ```
 git clone https://huggingface.co/Pi3141/alpaca-30B-ggml